MoezAyadiDev/week_day_picker/README.md

 ```

 ## Locale
-By passing the context th dialog use the default application locale.
+By passing the context the dialog use the default application locale.
-to change it use `local`
+to change it use `locale`
  ```dart
 var response = WeekDayPicker(
   context: context,